6 Tips to Get Rid of Pesky Mosquitoes, Ants, and Wasps

 - How long the mosquito lives depends on the temperature, time of year, humidity, and even their sex.

 - Females can live about a month, while males only live about a week.

-- And a ring of coffee grounds around sensitive plants can discourage ants.
+- Spread a ring of coffee grounds around sensitive plants to discourage ants.

-- Ants hate vinegar, spray it around doorways and other areas they frequent to repel the poor tiny workers.
+- Ants hate vinegar.
+Spray it around doorways and other areas they frequent to repel these tiny workers.

-- Essential oils such as Eucalyptus mixed 50/50 with water is one of my favorites.
-Pour the mixture into a spray bottle and spray at entrances and along trails.
+- Essential oils such as eucalyptus mixed 50/50 with water is one of my favorite methods for keeping them at bay.
+Pour the mixture into a spray bottle, and spray it at entrances and along trails.

 Keep Bugs Away With Bounce Fabric Softener

 These amazing little sheets of fabric softener will keep your entire house bug free!
 All types of bugs, roaches, and spiders meet their maker after coming in contact with a single sheet of Bounce.
 No substitute softener will work, though.
 It must be Bounce brand.
 So, lay a few sheets anywhere around the house, near doors, vents, or openings—any area that is "bugging you."
 And for a bonus, it smells good too.

 More Crazy Household Tips You've Never Heard About That Work